What we fund

 Areas we fund

-The Community Grants Program funds proposals that address one or more areas below, including but not limited to the areas of particular interest noted.
+The Community Grants Program funds proposals that address one or more of the issue areas below, including but not limited to the areas of particular interest noted.
+The Foundation is interested in impacting the wellbeing of children and youth across all these issue areas.

 - Health and Well-being